AndrewDisco/AndrewDisco/README.md

 You can reach out to me on a multitude of platforms!

-- Email : andreidaviddragos@protonmail.com
+- Email: andreidaviddragos@protonmail.com
 - Discord: [`Andrew.#1337`](https://discord.com/users/325345907719536641)

 ## 🚧 Projects
+- 🗻 [`EcoVest`] - A sustainable initiative to protect the Himalayan environment and tackle the waste issue on Everest using AI-powered drones and circular economy practices.
+(Role: Lead Developer)

-- 💫 [`NCXT`] - NCXT (former Skylix) is an open source development team!
-Click [`Skylix`] to view the old organization
+- 💫 [`NCXT`] - NCXT (former Skylix) is an open-source development team!
+Click [`Skylix`] to view the old organization.
+(Role: Co-Owner)
 - 💳 [`SecureMM`] - SecureMM is a project where people can request trusted middlemen for their deals.
+(Role: Backend Lead Developer)

 And many, many more things you can see by exploring [`my repositories`]!